End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network

 \section{Conclusion}

-In this article, we've proposed a sequence-to-sequence framework for whispered-to-natural speech conversion built over top of conventional transformer architecture.
-To quantify the performance of our framework, we passed the whisper-to-natural converted speech through various end-to-end ASR systems trained on different datasets.
-Experimental results shows that natural speech generated from whisper speech using our proposed architecture is more recognizable and intelligible compare to original whisper speech.
-Our proposed models are capable of generating natural speech without taking explicit speaker dependent information as input.
-As our motivation is mainly to improve the ASR accuracy under whisper conditions, output speech quality is of higher importance compared to speaker related information.
-Word error rate (WERs) drop by $\approx$ $65\%$ when a whisper utterance is converted to natural speech signal by our best sequence-to-sequence model which adds an auxiliary decoder to the fundamental encoder-decoder stacks.
-MFCC features performs better than smoothed spectrum features in terms of over all performance.
-We also showed that the synthesised natural speech from whisper signals follows the same pattern of formant distribution as the original natural speech counterpart.
-We plan to make our source code, used features, and pytorch model checkpoints publicly available in the near future.
+In this paper, we made an attempt to improve machine intelligibility of one type of atypical speech, ie., whispered speech in the context of speech recognition.
+We've proposed enhanced transformer framework for whispered-to-natural speech conversion, and vice versa.
+We investigated the effectiveness of embedded auxillary decoder as an enhancement in transformer architecture.
+Our proposed approach uses both parallel and non parallel data to address data sparcity issue in atypical speech recognition.
+We passed whisper-to-natural converted speech through end-to-end ASR systems and validated the performance of our approaches, and also show that converted natural speech signals are noticeably more recognizable and intelligible compare to original whisper speech audios.
+Word error rates drop by $\approx$ $65\%$ when whisper utterances are converted to natural speech signals and tested by the highly optimized E2E RETURNN ASR.
+We also showed that our generated natural speech from whisper signals follows the near similar pattern of formant distributions with minimal divergence compared to the natural speech counterpart.
+We plan to make our PyTorch source code publicly available in the future.